dzhdmitry/php-excel-builder/README.md

 ### .getSheet()

-Return wrapped `\PHPExcel_Worksheet` object
+Return wrapped `\PHPExcel_Worksheet` object.

 ### .setHeader($header = [])

 Define first line of sheet.
 Header will not be toched by methods such as `setUrlColumns()`.
-Sheet can have no header
+Sheet has no header by default.

 ### .setData($data = [])

-Define actual rows and columns of sheet
+Define actual rows and columns of sheet.

 ### .setUrlColumns($urlColumns = [])

-Provide indexes of columns to define which columns will be converted as hyperlink
+Provide indexes of columns to define which columns will be converted as hyperlink.

 ### .setUrlColumn($urlColumn)

-Same as `setUrlColumns()` but for single column
+Same as `setUrlColumns()` but for single column.

 ### .setColumnTypes($columnTypes = [])

-Provide indexes of columns columns to define which of `PHPExcel_Cell_DataType::TYPE_*` data-type will be used by each column
+Provide indexes of columns columns to define which of `PHPExcel_Cell_DataType::TYPE_*` data-type will be used by each column.

 ### .setColumnType($column, $type)

-Same as `setColumnTypes()` but for single column
+Same as `setColumnTypes()` but for single column.

 ### .setColumnWidth($column, $width)

 Wrapper for `\PHPExcel_Worksheet_ColumnDimension::setWidth()`.
-Set width of column by index
+Set width of column by index.

 ### .setColumnWidths($widths = [])

-Same as `setColumnWidth()` but for many columns
+Same as `setColumnWidth()` but for many columns.

 ## ExcelBuilder

 ### .getExcel()

-Return wrapped `\PHPExcel` object
+Return wrapped `\PHPExcel` object.

 ### .setWriterType($type)

 Select class of writer will be used to save the document.
-Only `\PHPExcel_Writer_Abstract` subclasses are allowed.
+Any of `\PHPExcel_Writer_Abstract` subclasses can be used.
-`\PHPExcel_Writer_Excel2007` is used by default
+Default writer is `\PHPExcel_Writer_Excel2007`.

 ### .setSheets($sheets)

 Set collection of `SheetBuilder` objects to current builder.
+Before builder is saved, it builds all previously added sheets and composes them into document.

 ### .addSheet(SheetBuilder $sheet, $index = null)

-Add sheet to collection at provided index
+Add sheet to collection at provided index.

 ### .save($filename)

-Build and save the document as provided filename
+Build and save the document as provided filename.